abubakrsaeed/Tic-Tac-Toe-ReactJS/README.md

 Reactstrap, react router dom and react redux are used as external libraries.

+## About application
+Tic-tac-toe is a simple and fun two player game in which the players take turns putting X's or O's on a 3x3 grid.
+The first player to get 3 marks in a row (vertically, horizontally, or diagonally) wins the game, and the other loses the game.

 ## How to start?
 ### Prerequisites
 Make sure you have installed all of the following prerequisites on your development machine: